Wotcnt/Polyrifringence-Engine/README.md

 -     “What if light could learn from its own refraction?”

-Polyrifringence =
+`Polyrifringence =
-Recursive Birefringence + feedback-coherent restoration.
+Recursive Birefringence + feedback-coherent restoration`

-A GPU-accelerated recursive interferometer matching classical optics to within <1% residual error.
+A framework for a GPU-accelerated recursive interferometer matching classical optics to within `<1% residual error`.

-Polyrifringence: a recursive optics engine where light learns from its own refraction.
+Polyrifringence is a recursive optics engine where light learns from its own refraction.

-A bridge between geometry and optics;
+`A bridge between geometry and optics;
-that most people only talk about metaphorically.
+that most people only talk about metaphorically`

-A multi-axis, recursive birefringence in coupled optical paths with feedback-driven restoration of coherence, parallelism (Euclid-5), and topological closure (Möbius-like Γ ≈ π).
+A multi-axis, recursive birefringence in coupled optical paths with feedback-driven restoration of coherence, parallelism `(Euclid-5)`, and topological closure `(Möbius-like Γ ≈ π)`.

-Euclids-5th becomes a diagnostic, not a slogan:
+Euclids-5th postulate becomes a diagnostic, not a slogan:
-“Are parallel beams still parallel after recursion?" the simulator shows how feedback restores that parallelism.
+`"Are parallel beams still parallel after recursion?"` the simulator shows how feedback restores that parallelism.

-Pancharatnam-Berry phase, dispersion, birefringence, feedback, and unitarity all within one recursive framework.
+`Pancharatnam-Berry phase, dispersion, birefringence, feedback, and unitarity all within one recursive framework`

 ————————————————————————————————————————————————————————
 ###     🌈⌥Polyrifringence Engine Flow Chart⎇🧲
 ————————————————————————————————————————————————————————

 # Polarisation & Bifurcation Film Layer (+🧲–) (Interchangeable)
-#### 🌈 Modular Variation Layer - each branch a potential sub-recursion or coupled state.
+ `🌈 Modular Variation Layer - each branch a potential sub-recursion or coupled state`

 **Primary Beam Expansion Chain**